epccs/Gravimetric/Manager/manager/PointToMultiPoint.md

 Will be repurposed.

-## Cmd 2 from the application controller /w i2c-debug read the address sent when serial handshake RTS toggless
+## Cmd 2 from the application controller /w i2c-debug access the bootload address (48..122) sent when serial handshake RTS toggless

-The application controller can read the serial multi-drop bootload address that is sent when the local host opens its serial port.
+The application controller can access the serial multi-drop bootload address that is sent when the local host opens its serial port (RTS goes active).

+__Note__: this valuse is not saved in eeprom so a power loss will set it back to default ('0').

 ```
 picocom -b 38400 /dev/ttyAMA0